lake-wg/edhoc/draft-ietf-lake-edhoc.md

    G_XY = X25519( Y, G_X ) = X25519( X, G_Y )
 ~~~~~~~~~~~~~~~~~~~~~~~

-The keys and IVs used in EDHOC are derived from PRK using HKDF-Expand {{RFC5869}} where the EDHOC-KDF is instantiated with the EDHOC AEAD algorithm in the selected cipher suite.
+The keys and IVs used in EDHOC are derived from PRK using Expand {{RFC5869}} where the EDHOC-KDF is instantiated with the EDHOC AEAD algorithm in the selected cipher suite.

 ~~~~~~~~~~~~~~~~~~~~~~~
    OKM = EDHOC-KDF( PRK, transcript_hash, label, length )
-       = HKDF-Expand( PRK, info, length )
+       = Expand( PRK, info, length )
 ~~~~~~~~~~~~~~~~~~~~~~~

 where info is the CBOR encoding of